homecon/homecon/installation/installation.md

 	´sudo service vsftpd restart´

-	You can now ftp to the pi with any ftp client, I use FileZilla, using the above ip, username and password I chose to put all files in the var directory this might change in future releases.
+	You can now ftp to the pi with any ftp client, I use FileZilla, using the above ip, username and password I chose to put all files in the tmp directory this might change in future releases.
-	So create an installation directory in the var directory and change the ownership of this directory ´sudo mkdir /var/knxcontrol_installation´
+	So create an installation directory in the tmp directory and change the ownership of this directory ´sudo mkdir /tmp/knxcontrol_installation´
-	´sudo chown -R pi /var/knxcontrol_installation´
+	´sudo chown -R pi /tmp/knxcontrol_installation´

 	now ftp the content of the installation directory in the repository to the installation directory on your pi

 ## EIBD
 	Go to the installation directory
-	´cd /var/knxcontrol_installation´
+	´cd /tmp/knxcontrol_installation´

 	Execute the eibd_installation.sh file.
 	´./eibd_installation.sh´